alice0meta/TagTime/README.md

 The `editor` key will change the editor tagtime uses to open files - for instance, `"editor": "vim +"` for vim.

 The `macros` key can be a dictionary of {search:replacement} to modify your tags - for instance, if `"macros": {"foo": "spam eggs"}` and you enter "foo foobar" it will be transformed into "spam eggs foobar".

+The `ping_sound` key can be a sound file to ping, instead of the default.
 -->

 ## The Math